microsoft/windows-rs/rfcs/0002-borrow-type.md

 # Summary
 [summary]: #summary

-This RFC introduces a new type `Borrow<'a, T>` which mirrors the semantics of a `&'a T` but with the difference that it has the same in memory layout as `T`.
+This RFC introduces a new type `Borrowed<'a, T>` which mirrors the semantics of a `&'a T` but with the difference that it has the same in memory layout as `T`.

 # Motivation
 [motivation]: #motivation